KellerTCS/resume/README.md

 <h1 align="center">Cover Letter</h1>
-<p>Dear Mr ___
+<h3>Dear Mr ___</h3>
-Please considder me for the current opening at Bishop Alemany High School Technology Department.
+<p>Please considder me for the current opening at Bishop Alemany High School Technology Department.
 My background includes working as a help desk tech for a financial conglomerate where I helped manage an intranet connecting multiple buildings and companies.
-Most recently I have transitioned over to my personal buisness where I offer tech support to homes and business.
+Most recently I have transitioned over to my personal buisness where I offer tech support to homes and business.</p>
-Previously, I have worked as a referbish technition, where I gained experience troubleshooting and repairing electronic equipment in a fast paced setting.
+<p>Previously, I have worked as a referbish technition, where I gained experience troubleshooting and repairing electronic equipment in a fast paced setting.
 I am a self-motivated quick learner with a positive atitude.
 I believe i will be an effective member of  the Alemany Technology Department.</p>

 <p>In my free time I like to learn about computer programing and ocasionally play videogames.</p>